All 2022 BEST Preservation Workshops have finished. The class will return in 2023.

-The Western Center for Historic Preservation is excited to be opening registration for our 2020 BEST Preservation Workshops (formerly called Vanishing Treasures workshops).
+The Historic Preservation Training Center is excited to be opening registration for our 2022 BEST Preservation Workshops.

 Documentation & Investigation Courses

 BEST Preservation Workshops build upon one another, following the natural progression of a historic preservation project.
 Inquiry courses lead to Documentation & Investigation courses which lead to Treatment courses which in turn lead to Maintenance courses.
-Special Topics courses are stand-alone.
 So:

 This structure identifies major categories that take a project from concept to reality, and from design to implementation.
 This structure was originally designed and implemented by the Vanishing Treasures Program and has been in use since 2017 offerings.